This is the multi-page printable view of this section. Click here to print.

 Version

-Secrets Manager List page allows you to track the version of a selected Secret using labels.
+Secrets Manager list page allows you to use labels to track the version of the selected Secret.

-- Version: a snapshot of unique data that is newly created each time the Secret is modified (the unit that stores the actual value of the Secret)
+- Version: A snapshot of unique data generated each time a Secret is modified (the unit that stores the actual value of the Secret)

-- Label: a name tag or label attached to a specific version of a Secret (a pointer to reference a specific version)
+- Label: a nameplate or tag attached to a specific version of a Secret (a pointer for referencing a specific version)

 | Category | Detailed description |